 Whether you’re a thrill-seeking tourist or a local looking for a weekend escape, this 2025 guide unveils the top hidden islands in Abu Dhabi to explore for an unforgettable camping and adventure experience.

-Island camping in UAE offers a rare chance to disconnect from the noise and reconnect with nature.
-Unlike typical hotel stays, these islands offer:
+Island camping in the UAE offers a rare chance to disconnect from the noise and reconnect with nature.
+Unlike typical hotel stays, these islands provide:

 Secluded beaches